 Changing the Selected Student

 Use the Student drop-down list at the top of the page to view a different student's information.
-You cannot change the class or school in the Student Details, but you can change them if you select < Back to go back to the Goals tab in the class Record Book.
+You cannot change the class or school in the Student Details, but you can change them if you select < Back to All Students to go back to the class Record Book.

 Viewing the Student's Goals